leoAshu/git-essentials/README.md

 >   - Commit the changes to the current branch
 >   - Remove the changes, checkout the files again
 >   - Stash the changes
-> - Install git-prompt.sh to configure command prompt to show the current branch in the command line.
+> - Install git-prompt.sh to configure command prompt to show the current branch.

 ### Rename branch: